ayushman-roy/django-freecodecamp/README.md

 `python -m pip install Django` \
 Install Django in your Virtual Environment

-To access the Admin app, username - user and password - superlad123 \
+To access the Admin application
++ Username - user
++ Password - superlad123
 A VS code workspace is inbuilt into the project.